madeso/spelsylt6-hopp/readme.md

 day 6: fixed euclidian distance calculation overflowing by switching to manhattan distance. also implemented most of the story and level scripting

 ![day 6](gifs/day_6.gif)

+day 7: many smaller fixes:
+* made happy background darker so player can be seen
+* added content warning
+* added carrot icon to the hud
+* jumping hares at end screen
+* animating the carrots
+* english translation from a menu. things are obviously lost in translation but it's playable now for non-swedes